Eat

 Marlow Museum

-Marlow Museum is a free-to-enter, family-friendly attraction in Marlow that’s great for all generations.
+Marlow Museum is a family-friendly attraction in Marlow that’s great for all generations.
 Providing an interesting and informative array of displays and exhibits, it offers a fascinating glimpse into the town’s history and the surrounding areas too.
 As well as permanent exhibitions, the museum also hosts temporary shows, so it is worth checking back if you haven’t been for a while.

 Cliveden, Taplow